sakoula/HP-EliteDesk-800-G2-6700/README.md

 ## Known Issues / Work in Progress
 [up up up](#)

-* sleep [hibernation](https://www.tonymacx86.com/threads/guide-native-power-management-for-laptops.175801/) *work in progress (not focus of the guide)*
+* sleep [hibernation](https://www.tonymacx86.com/threads/guide-native-power-management-for-laptops.175801/) *has not checked and is not the focus of the guide*
-* check whether this computer is affected by [goodwin/ALCPlugFix](https://github.com/goodwin/ALCPlugFix) *work in progress*
 * Audio through DisplayPorts *has not checked and is not the focus of the guide*
-* Enable HiDPI resolutions *work in progress*
+* Enable HiDPI resolutions *has not checked and is not the focus of the guide*

+* in `sources.opencore/IM171_0105_B20-10.12.4.firmware update ACPI Tables.zip` and `sources.opencore/IM171_0110_B00 10.13.0GM ACPI Tables.zip` you can find `iMac 17,1` ACPI tables from [insanelymac](https://www.insanelymac.com/forum/topic/334060-original-imac-171-firmware-acpi-tables-dsdt-ssdts-etc/?_fromLogin=1).
+It may be used to create new SSDT patches.
+All firmwares seems that they are available [gdbinit/firmware_vault](https://github.com/gdbinit/firmware_vault/tree/master/EFI).

 If you face another problem please open a issue.